 What can you tell us about the DRS SUSHI-protocol harvesting method?

 The SUSHI (Standardized Usage Statistics Harvesting Initiative) protocol is a set of standards for online usage-reporting and analysis that allows librarians to obtain and evaluate their library's usage statistics automatically.
 See SUSHI Reports Registry COUNTER Code of Practice Release 4 for more information.

 If you find a provider that has SUSHI usage-statistics retrieval options but is not on the SUSHI Server Registry, please encourage the provider to get on the Registry.
-Meanwhile, you can ask the provider to give you all their SUSHI information (including SUSHI server URL; which reports are available via SUSHI; and required SUSHI credentials such as Requestor ID, Customer ID, etc.) and send the information to us using the Submit a Case option.
+Meanwhile, you can ask the provider to give you all their SUSHI information (including SUSHI server URL; which reports are available via SUSHI; and required SUSHI credentials such as Requestor ID, Customer ID, and so forth) and send the information to us using the Submit a Case option.
 We will add the provider and will monitor it, but we can't guarantee successful upload of all reports every month.